 If you are interested in buying the Leeda Rogue, you can find it on Amazon here

 Ledgering and a rod pod go together with bite alarms, which you will need in order to be able to detect your bites on the ledger rods.

 Bite alarms and their audible bite indications come in super handy when fishing with ledger rods and a feeder rod simultaneously.
-You don’t have to worry about missing any bites on the ledger rods and can keep your full attention on the quivertip, until you get a beep, that is!
-There are also a must when fishing at night!
+You don’t have to worry about missing any bites on the ledger rods and can keep your full attention on the quivertip until you get a beep, that is!
+They are also a must when fishing at night!

 RELATED: Make sure to read up on how to night fish with this article that I wrote a while ago: How to Fish at Night The Right Way

 There is an entire universe of bite alarms out there, and many are rather costly.
 In my opinion, spending a lot of money on bite alarms is completely unnecessary!
 All you need is a quality sound alarm that will last for a long time, really!
 And such alarms do not have to cost much at all!

 My personal favorite is the Nash Siren S5, which is a small, handy bite alarm that only costs around £25.
 I have literally used mine for over 6 years now, and quite intensively at that, and did not even have to change the batteries.
 They just keep going!